 Project SEE [Supported Employment Experience]

-A paid* summer internship program for high school age students with intellectual and/or developmental disabilities currently enrolled in the Occupational Course of Study program in Wake County Public Schools, Durham Public Schools, and Chapel Hill Carrboro Schools that helps students to:
+A paid* internship program for high school age students with intellectual and/or developmental disabilities currently enrolled in the Occupational Course of Study program in Wake County Public Schools, Durham Public Schools, and Chapel Hill Carrboro Schools that helps students to:

 - Earn Occupational Course of Study [OCS] high school credit

 - Support students getting ready to transition from school to employment

 - Enhance job skills that can lead to long term employment for many

 - Receive training and support at every job site